CroodSolutions/CTRL-ESC-HOST/2 - Kiosk Playbook/2- Third-Party Windows Kiosk Software/3 - Internal Discovery and Recon/README.md

 So, you managed to get shell on a kiosk.
 Now what?

-In a normal penetration test engagement, this is where you run a defense evastion and ingress tool transfer playbook, to start dropping the tools on the host.
+In a normal penetration test engagement, this is where you run a defense evasion and ingress tool transfer playbook, to start dropping the tools on the host.

 And in fact, if this is a full-scoped engagement, you may load tools such as:
  - Nmap, Zenmap, or Masscan